 For the purpose of this chapter, we examine networks of power in order to see who is central to them as well as who is excluded.
 Whose special interests are intrinsically protected by their network connections, and who gets left out of the vital connections needed to thrive in today’s world?
 To find out who is central in a powerful network, one would start with an examination of the multiple positions held by the occupant of an important political office.
-Take Secretary of the Navy, Gordon England.
+Take former Secretary of the Navy, Gordon England.
 Secretary England was appointed the seventy-second secretary of the U.S. Navy in May 2001.
 In this position Mr. England led America’s Navy and Marine Corps and was responsible for more than 800,000 military and civilian personnel and an annual budget of more than $120 billion.
 He joined the Department of Homeland Security in January 2003.
 Prior to joining the administration of President G. W. Bush, Mr. England was executive vice president of General Dynamics Corporation (GD), where he was responsible for two major corporate sectors: information systems and technology and international contracting.
-Previously, he had served as executive vice president of the Combat Systems Group, president of General Dynamics Fort Worth aircraft company (later Lockheed), president of General Dynamics Land Systems Company and as the principal of a mergers and acquisition consulting company.
+Previously, he had served as executive vice president of the Combat Systems Group, president of General Dynamics Fort Worth aircraft company (later Lockheed), president of General Dynamics Land Systems Company, and as the principal of a mergers and acquisition consulting company.
 Such corporate-government connections are common.
 But corporations are also connected with one another.
 One can track the board memberships of England’s GD colleagues as well as the accounting and law firms that serve GD.
 Among the GD board are retired generals and admirals, directors of major financial firms (Morgan Chase, LLC investment banking), the food industry (Sara Lee), and pharmaceuticals (Schering Plough).

 The web of interconnections extends even farther.
 With high-level government and corporate officials, one finds multiple links to certain financial institutions, law firms, accounting firms, and trade organizations such as the Petroleum Institute or Pharma.
 The networks include links to managers of major media corporations, to research centers, and to think-tanks.
-People central in these powerful networks are important not for their knowledge, intelligence or their ethics but for their connections.
+People central in these powerful networks are important not for their knowledge, intelligence, or their ethics but for their connections.
 They are sought after for boards of universities and major medical centers, where they can help to attract donors as well as play a part in assuring the supply of trained persons to run and to serve the greater society in accord with unstated rules not to question the unfairness of policies that preserve gross inequality.